ethereum/portal-network-specs/merry-go-round.md

 the state would iterate through all of the nodes in the network, requesting the proofs they are storing about the state, and merging them into a single wholistic view of the entire trie.
-In an environment where the Ethereum state was static, and didn't change, this approach would result in having a fully copy of all of the state data after a node had fully traversed the DHT and recieved all of the individual state proofs.
+In an environment where the Ethereum state was static, and didn't change, this approach would result in having a full copy of all of the state data after a node had fully traversed the DHT and recieved all of the individual state proofs.